What is Design and Visual Communication about?

 Big Idea Body:

-Learners can also examine, critique, and be influenced by the perspectives and inputs of others in a fluid, supportive, and collaborative learning environment.
-They will develop resilience and confidence through feedback and critique of their perspectives and design decisions, reframing 'mistakes' as valuable learning opportunities.
-Over time, they will be able to convey their personal aspirations, with a clearer vision of the pathways available to them as designers.
+Ākonga can also examine, critique, and be influenced by the perspectives and inputs of others in a fluid, supportive, and collaborative learning environment.
+They will develop resilience and confidence through feedback and critique of design decisions, reframing ‘mistakes’ as valuable learning opportunities.
+Over time, they will be able to convey their personal aspirations with a clearer vision of the pathways available to them as designers.

 Designers bring their own unique voice that draws from their personal experiences, cultures, values, and perspectives as well as those of other people

-Learners can also examine, critique, and be influenced by the perspectives and inputs of others in a fluid, supportive, and collaborative learning environment.
-They will develop resilience and confidence through feedback and critique of their perspectives and design decisions, reframing 'mistakes' as valuable learning opportunities.
-Over time, they will be able to convey their personal aspirations, with a clearer vision of the pathways available to them as designers.
+Ākonga can also examine, critique, and be influenced by the perspectives and inputs of others in a fluid, supportive, and collaborative learning environment.
+They will develop resilience and confidence through feedback and critique of design decisions, reframing ‘mistakes’ as valuable learning opportunities.
+Over time, they will be able to convey their personal aspirations with a clearer vision of the pathways available to them as designers.

 Big Idea Body:

-By drawing from the rich history of design and the specialist technical knowledge of their kaiako and other subject experts, learners will gain the understanding required to apply their talents and skills in a way that gives life to their ideas.
+Ākonga will draw from the rich history of design and the specialist technical knowledge of their kaiako and other subject experts.
+They will gain the understanding required to apply their talents and skills in a way that gives life to their ideas in Design and Visual Communications.

 Design is an iterative and cumulative activity that is constantly building on the past in ways that refine and improve current thinking and practice.
-This includes practising conscientiousness around copyright and third-party content considerations, giving fair acknowledgement to the designers whose work they draw from, reimagine, and are inspired by.
+This includes practising awareness around copyright and third-party content considerations.
+This gives fair acknowledgement to the designers whose work they draw from, reimagine, and are inspired by.

 Design has a whakapapa – heritage, philosophies, and knowledges, both functional and aesthetic, in relation to product and spatial design

-By drawing from the rich history of design and the specialist technical knowledge of their kaiako and other subject experts, learners will gain the understanding required to apply their talents and skills in a way that gives life to their ideas.
+Ākonga will draw from the rich history of design and the specialist technical knowledge of their kaiako and other subject experts.
+They will gain the understanding required to apply their talents and skills in a way that gives life to their ideas in Design and Visual Communications.

 Design is an iterative and cumulative activity that is constantly building on the past in ways that refine and improve current thinking and practice.
-This includes practising conscientiousness around copyright and third-party content considerations, giving fair acknowledgement to the designers whose work they draw from, reimagine, and are inspired by.
+This includes practising awareness around copyright and third-party content considerations.
+This gives fair acknowledgement to the designers whose work they draw from, reimagine, and are inspired by.

 Big Idea Body:

 The ability for learners to communicate their ideas in a visual format is vital to design thinking.
-It makes manifest their design ideas through conventions and techniques that build narratives, transcending the boundaries of language and culture.
-By developing skills such as sketching, modelling, and presentation, design ideas can be effectively expressed to a range of different audiences, whether it be the learner's peers, whānau, community, or the wider public.
+It displays their design ideas through conventions and techniques that build narratives, transcending the boundaries of language and culture.
+By developing skills such as sketching, modelling, and presentation, design ideas can be effectively expressed to a range of different audiences, such as peers, whānau, community, or the wider public.

-The representation of ideas also allows for their critique, further developing learner resilience and strategies for risk-taking, and allows the learner to reflect, refine, and improve on their initial design thinking.
-This also opens up opportunities for surprising discoveries and alternative viewpoints that the learner may not have previously considered.
+The representation of ideas also allows for their critique.
+This allows further development of learner resilience and strategies for risk-taking. Ākonga can then reflect, refine, and improve on their initial design thinking and also opens up opportunities for surprising discoveries and alternative viewpoints.
 Generating design ideas through these communication techniques can provide further insight into the purpose of design ideas and how they align with the ethics, values, and tikanga of both the designer and the user.

-Visual communication is a set of visual literacy skills that allow designers to think about, evaluate, and appropriately present design ideas and outcomes
+Visual communication is a set of visual literacy skills that allow designers to think about, evaluate and appropriately present product and spatial design ideas and outcomes

 The ability for learners to communicate their ideas in a visual format is vital to design thinking.
-It makes manifest their design ideas through conventions and techniques that build narratives, transcending the boundaries of language and culture.
-By developing skills such as sketching, modelling, and presentation, design ideas can be effectively expressed to a range of different audiences, whether it be the learner's peers, whānau, community, or the wider public.
+It displays their design ideas through conventions and techniques that build narratives, transcending the boundaries of language and culture.
+By developing skills such as sketching, modelling, and presentation, design ideas can be effectively expressed to a range of different audiences, such as peers, whānau, community, or the wider public.

-The representation of ideas also allows for their critique, further developing learner resilience and strategies for risk-taking, and allows the learner to reflect, refine, and improve on their initial design thinking.
-This also opens up opportunities for surprising discoveries and alternative viewpoints that the learner may not have previously considered.
+The representation of ideas also allows for their critique.
+This allows further development of learner resilience and strategies for risk-taking. Ākonga can then reflect, refine, and improve on their initial design thinking and also opens up opportunities for surprising discoveries and alternative viewpoints.
 Generating design ideas through these communication techniques can provide further insight into the purpose of design ideas and how they align with the ethics, values, and tikanga of both the designer and the user.

 Key Competencies in Design and Visual Communication